The Advantages of Direct Air Capture in the Fight Against Climate Change

 Long Term or Permanent Carbon Removal

-DAC takes the captured CO2 and stores it permanently underground at geologically suitable locations (like areas with porous basalt rock) or in disused oil wells.
+DAC takes the captured CO2 and safely stores it permanently underground at geologically suitable locations (like areas with porous basalt rock) or in disused oil wells.
 Alternatively, the CO2 can be used in other processes, such as in making sustainable aviation fuel, as feedstock, in food and beverages and in the production of cement.

 Scalability for Global Impact